Analysis: Was Russell Wilson really to blame for the sacks against the Chargers?

 The Chargers again just rushed four and tackle Damion Squire beat right guard Joey Hunt — playing for an injured D.J.
 Fluker — on an inside move.

 PFF puts this one squarely on Hunt.
-But Wilson did have enough time to try to step up and initially cock his arm before pulling the ball back.
-This is probably another one where Carroll wishes Wilson might have been able to at least throw it away, or maybe just dump it off to Davis, who was close by in front at about the 20.
+But Wilson had enough time to try to step up and initially cock his arm before pulling the ball back.
+This is probably another one where Carroll wishes Wilson might have been able to at least throw it away, or just dump it off to Davis, who was close by at about the 20.
 The clock wound down to 3:38 before Seattle snapped it again.

 As might be expected, PFF gave Wilson one of his lowest grades of the season — actually, his third-lowest ahead of only each of the first two games — a week after he had gotten his best.